High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: Critical points of high-dimensional landscapes

 but not with the gradient, since it is easy to see that $\langle \nabla^{2}_{\perp} E(\bm{1})\nabla_{\perp} E(\bm{1}) \rangle = 0$.\\ Now we have all we need to compute $P(\bm{1})$.
 Defining $f_{\alpha}\equiv\nabla^{\alpha}_{\perp}E(\bm{1})$ and $\overline{e} \equiv E(\bm{1})/N$ we can write

-where we used the delta distributions and we wrote the integral over the $G_{ij}$ implicitly.\\ The third and final step is to compute explicitly this GOE average, using the knowledge we got from the first lecture.
+where we used the delta distributions and we wrote the integral over the $G_{ij}$ implicitly.\\ The third and final step is to compute explicitly this GOE average, using the techniques we described in Section~\ref{sec:RMT}.
 This could be done in general for every $N$, but what we are going to do is to take the limit $N\rightarrow\infty$.
 Then, calling $\lambda_{\alpha}$ the eigenvalues of $G$ we can rewrite the average as

 where we used the definition of the density of eigenvalues (\ref{eq:DOE}).
-Now in general this average is still complicated to compute, but in the large $N$ limit we can exploit what we have learnt in the first lecture about GOEs; namely that $\rho(\lambda)$ converges to the semicircle law $\rho^*(\lambda)$ as $e^{-N^2}$, which allows us to erase the average in (\ref{eq:GOEint}) just by substituting the semicircle law to the density $\rho(\lambda)$, since all the fluctuations become exponentially small for $N\rightarrow\infty$.
+Now in general this average is still complicated to compute, but in the large $N$ limit we can exploit the properties of GOEs that we reported in Section~\ref{sec:RMT}; namely that $\rho(\lambda)$ converges to the semicircle law $\rho^*(\lambda)$ as $e^{-N^2}$, which allows us to erase the average in (\ref{eq:GOEint}) just by substituting the semicircle law to the density $\rho(\lambda)$, since all the fluctuations become exponentially small for $N\rightarrow\infty$.
 Then writing explicitly $\rho^*(\lambda)$, we get

 Putting everything together, we finally get

 where we used that $S_N(\sqrt{N})=_{N>>1} (2\pi e)^{N/2}$ in the first step, the second and third terms come from the second step, and the last one from the third step.\\ We can now use this expression to see how the complexity behaves for some particular examples, starting with the case in which $f_D(x)=0$ and $f_R(x)=x^p$, such that $E(\bm{s}) = -\sum_{i_1,\dots,i_p}J_{i_1\dots i_p}s_{i_1}\dots s_{i_p}$, which is the well-known spherical $p$-spin model.
 For such a problem it was proven, first with arguments from physics in \cite{cavagna1998stationary} and then rigorously in \cite{auffinger2013random, subag2017complexity, subag2021concentration}, that the annealed and the quenched averages coincide; i.e. $\Sigma_A(e) = \Sigma_Q(e)$.
 In such a case one can also compute the complexities of specific kinds of critical points; namely separating them depending on their index value $l$, describing the number of negative directions along which the function increases.
 For example, $\Sigma_{l=0}$ is the complexity of the minima, while $\Sigma_{l=1}$ is the complexity of the saddle points with just one direction going down and all the others going up, and so on.
 What one finds, depicted in Fig.~\ref{fig:Comp_ps}, is that there exists a threshold $e_{thr}$ under which the minima dominate ($\Sigma_A=\Sigma_0$), and the eigen-spectrum of the Hessian is a shifted semi-circle that does not touch zero, and over which there are no minima with probability $1$ but only saddles with a finite fraction of directions which go down, and the Hessian's eigen-spectrum includes negative values.
 This implies that the energy landscape shows a sub-exponential number of minima for $e=e_{GS}$, then for $e_{GS}<e<e_{thr}$ an exponential number of minima appear, until at $e=e_{thr}$ they become marginally stable and after this point they disappear and the landscape becomes dominated by saddles with a finite fraction of directions going down.